Plan Your Visit to the Hermitage Museum and Gardens

 The Sloanes were the driving force behind the arts in Norfolk and they were instrumental in the founding of the Norfolk Museum of Arts and Sciences which is now the Chrysler Museum.

-The Sloanes also established the Hermitage Foundation, a non-profit organization with the goal of encouraging the development of arts and crafts and to promote the arts within the community.
+The Sloanes also established the Hermitage Foundation, a non-profit organization with the goal of encouraging the development of arts and crafts and promoting the arts within the community.
 The mansion and grounds became part of the foundation and the museum was opened to the public in 1942.
 Florence remained in residence at the home until her death in 1953.

 The Hermitage Museum